blueraymusic/Cmd-bot/README.md

 ## Aliases
-To set the alias, like computer or yolo on each login, add them to .bash_aliases (or .zshrc on macOS) file.
+To set the alias, like computer on each login, add them to .bash_aliases (or .zshrc on macOS) file.
 Make sure the path is the one you want to use.
 ```
 echo "alias computer=$(pwd)/computer.py"     >> ~/.bash_aliases
-echo "alias yolo=$(pwd)/computer.py" >> ~/.bash_aliases
 Installation script
 ```
 Another option is to run `source install.sh` after cloning the repo.
 That does the following:

 Copies the necessary files to `~/combot/`
-Creates two aliases computer and yolo pointing to `~/combot/computer.py` Adds the aliases to the `~/.bash_aliases or ~/.zshrc` file That's it for Linux and macOS.
+Creates alias computer pointing to `~/combot/computer.py` Adds the aliases to the `~/.bash_aliases or ~/.zshrc` file That's it for Linux and macOS.
 Now make sure you have an OpenAI API key set.